Achieving a Healthy Weight

 1 - Eating a nutritious, balanced diet – what it means:

-a) Start with enjoying 3 satisfying meals per day – breakfast, lunch and dinner (with 4-5 hours between meals), and ensure you are relaxed when eating, and not in a hurry/stressed
+a) Start with enjoying 3 satisfying meals per day – breakfast, lunch and dinner (with 4-5 hours between meals), and ensure you are relaxed when eating, and not in a hurry or stressed

 Reason: When stressed/hurried/upset, our fight or flight mechanism engages, diverting focus and blood flow from our digestive system, so we cannot digest effectively.